JLEspinel/A-Third-Tine/_posts/2018-1-15-New-Ritual:-2018-Predictions.md

 What follows is our list of some possible outcomes in 2018, arranged by my varying degrees of certainty:

 ## 50%
--
+- SpaceX's first falcon heavy launch successfully reaches orbit (no RUD).
 -
 -
 -
 -

 ## 75%
-- The number of combat troops stationed in Afghanistan at the end of 2018 will be greater than at the end of 2017.
+- The number of combat troops stationed in Afghanistan at the end of 2018 is greater than at the end of 2017.
--
+- Hamas does not execute a "third intifada" in the West Bank.
 -
 -
 -

 ## 90%
-- The United States will avoid military action against North Korea.
+- The United States avoids military action against North Korea.
 -
 -
 -